 Describe the neighborhood, community or specified target area where this project will take place.
 Provide physical boundaries as precisely as possible.
 Include specific data about the area.
 The target population should relate to the target area, keeping the area as contained and as geographically defined as possible.
 Describe how the project complements the overall community and how it supports current and planned activities.
-Include a narrative description of any other funds that have been or will be invested in the project that demonstrates a strategic alignment or partnership with other projects, activities, efforts, and the means of sustainability.
+The characterization of the place should clearly relate both the need and purpose of the proposed project in relation to the problem and the proposed outcomes.